Charted-Code/csharp-sdk-standards/README.md

 Disable by setting `UseStandardsGitVersioning` to `false`

+Support having prefixed tags trimmed by setting `StandardsGitTagPrefix` to the prefix value.
+Useful for monorepos.

 ### **- Code Standards RuleSet**

 Using [Roslynator](https://github.com/JosefPihrt/Roslynator).
 Will output warnings or errors on build based on best practices or standards here at Charted Code.